CinnyLin/VSCode-theme/README.md

 ## Installation
 It's not an extension or anything, I just made changes on top of the Default Light+ theme.
-To use it, Just copy paste the .json file on your User Settings.
+To use it, just copy paste the settings.json file on your User Settings.
 You can also make your own changes.